conan-io/docs/tutorial/creating_packages/handle_sources_in_packages.rst

 Handle sources in packages
 ==========================

-In the :ref:`previous tutorial section<creating_packages_create_your_first_conan_package>`, we created a Conan package for a "Hello World" C++ library.
+In the :ref:`previous tutorial section<creating_packages_create_your_first_conan_package>`
+we created a Conan package for a "Hello World" C++ library.
 We used the ``exports_sources`` attribute of the Conanfile to declare the location of the sources for the library.
-Using this method is the simplest way to do declare their location when the sources are in the same folder as the Conanfile.
-However, sometimes the sources are stored in a repository or a file in a remote server and not in the same location as the Conanfile.
-In this section we will modify the recipe we created previously adding a ``source()`` method and explain how to:
+This method is the simplest way to define the location of the source files when they are in the same folder as the Conanfile.
+However, sometimes the source files are stored in a repository or a file in a remote server, and not in the same location as the Conanfile.
+In this section, we will modify the recipe we created previously by adding a ``source()`` method and explain how to:

 * Retrieve the sources from a *zip* file stored in a remote repository.
 * Retrieve the sources from a branch of a *git* repository.

 Please, first clone the sources to recreate this project.
-You can find them in the `examples2.0 repository <https://github.com/conan-io/examples2>`_ in GitHub:
+You can find them in the `examples2.0 repository <https://github.com/conan-io/examples2>`_ on GitHub:

 .. code-block:: bash

     $ git clone https://github.com/conan-io/examples2.git
     $ cd examples2/tutorial/creating_packages/handle_sources

-The structure of the project is the same as the one of the previous example but without the library sources:
+The structure of the project is the same as the one in the previous example but without the library sources:

 .. code-block:: text